AndreiSoroka/ppass/README.md

 This utility is especially for you if you don’t want to:
 - Remember all your passwords
 - Store them in browsers (like Google Chrome, Safari, Mozilla FireFox etc.)
-- Store them in password managers (like KeePasS, LastPass и 1Password etc.)
+- Store them in password managers (like KeePass, LastPass и 1Password etc.)

 ### Usage example
 You go to the site "my-space.duck" and want to sign up